the0neWhoKnocks/boilerplate.react.spa.full-server/README.md

 │
 ├── /src
+│   ├── /components # Where all the React components live │   │   ├── /AsyncChunk # Ensures data is loaded before the view is rendered │   │   ├── /AsyncLoader # Displays the spinner and maintains scroll position
-│   ├── /components # Where all the React components live │   │   ├── /Main # Where are all the React routes are set up │   │   ├── /Shell # Uses a BrowserRouter or StaticRouter based on the env it's running on │   │   ├── /ViewHOC # Ensures data is loaded before the view is rendered │   │   ├── /ViewLoader # Displays the spinner and maintains scroll position │   │   ├── /views # Where all the views live (think of them like pages) │   │   └── /ViewTransition # Handles transitioning between pages │   │
+│   │   ├── /Main # Where all the React routes are set up
+│   │   ├── /Shell # Uses a BrowserRouter or StaticRouter based on the env it's running on │   │   ├── /views # Where all the views live (think of them like pages) │   │   └── /ViewTransition # Handles transitioning between pages │   │
+│   │   # Configurations for each route path.
+They define what's picked up by │   │   # react-router & Express, and what view to serve up if the path is matched.
+│   ├── /routes
+│   │   ├── /shared
+│   │   │   ├── composedChunks.js # Where `Loadable` chunks are composed for dynamic imports.
+│   │   │   └── middleware.js # If a component is dependent on loaded data, these functions update the store with that data.
+│   │   │
+│   │   └── ... # Route config files
+│   │
+│   ├── /state # Redux stuff
+│   │   ├── ...
+│   │   └── store.js # A singleton that allows for using/accessing the store anywhere without having to use Connect.
+│   │
+│   │
 │   ├── /server # All server specific code
 │   │   ├── /routes # Separate files for each route handler